Skip to content

 Curriculum Details

-120 credit hours required in the major
+41 credit hours required in the major

 In the online BA in English program, our small class sizes allow for a personalized learning experience that includes close relationships with expert faculty and hands-on writing experience.
 Choose between a creative writing or literature emphasis to ensure the coursework you take aligns with your personal and professional goals.

 In our courses, you will learn about the publication process and complete a capstone project that includes an independent literature study or a writing project.
-Workshops are incorporated into the the curriculum, allowing you to get real-time feedback on your work, and our SMSU Visiting Writers Series includes renowned writers ready to share their experiences and insight.
+Workshops are incorporated into the curriculum, allowing you to get real-time feedback on your work, and our SMSU Visiting Writers Series includes renowned writers ready to share their experiences and insight.
 All students graduate with a portfolio of work to highlight their skills to employers.

 Literature Core